Mark-Kramer/Case-Studies-Python/content/09/.ipynb_checkpoints/point-process-glms-checkpoint.md

 The AIC provides a method for identifying parsimonious models and comparing between models but does not, on its own, indicate whether a particular model provides a statistically significant improvement in its description of a dataset.
 For example, we might add a predictor to a model that has no real connection to the observed data and yet decreases the AIC by chance.
 In order to assess whether a model provides a significant improvement over another, we can use hypothesis tests based on the model likelihoods.

 In particular, there is a general class of hypothesis tests called *maximum likelihood ratio tests* (MLRTs) that often provide the most statistically powerful comparison between models.
 In general, it can be challenging to compute the test statistic and its sampling distribution for MLRTs.
 However, it becomes easy to perform this test in cases where we are comparing two nested GLMs, that is, when one of the models can be made equivalent to the other by setting some parameters to specific values.
 For example, it is possible to make Model 3 equivalent to Model 2 by setting $\beta_2 = 0$.
 We say that Model 2 is nested in Model 3.
 However, there is no way to set any parameters to make Model 2 equivalent to Model 1 or vice versa, so these models are not nested.
 It can be shown that when we compare two nested Poisson GLMs for spike train data, the MLRT will asymptotically be a simple chi-square ($\chi^2$) test.
-The proof for this result can be found in many textbooks on GLMs, such as [McCullagh & Nelder, 1989](https://doi.org/10.1201/9780203753736).
+The proof for this result can be found in many textbooks on GLMs, such as <a href="https://doi.org/10.1201/9780203753736" target="blank">[McCullagh & Nelder, 1989]</a>.

 Let’s specify the components of this hypothesis test.
 Assume that the nested model has $n_1$ parameters $\{\beta_1, \cdots, \beta_{n_1} \}$, and that the larger model has $n_2$ parameters, $\{\tilde{\beta_1}, \cdots, \tilde{\beta_{n_2}} \}$.
 The null hypothesis for this test is $H_0 : \tilde{\beta}_{n_1 + 1} = \cdots = \tilde{\beta}_{n_2}= 0$, that all the additional parameters not contained in the nested model are equal to zero.
 The alternative hypothesis is that at least one of these additional parameters are different from zero.
 The test statistic for this MLRT is equivalent to the difference in the deviances between the nested model (here, $\text{Dev}_1$) and the larger model (here, $\text{Dev}_2$),